hardikkaurani/Kalvium-Project-Engineering-Track/README.md

    Provide a detailed description of the changes made.

 ## License
 This project is licensed under the MIT License.
-See the https://github.com/hardikkaurani/devsphere-ai/blob/main/LICENSE file for details.

 ---